jakwings/surpass/ReadMe.txt

            be used to enforce a grep(1) pattern on the new password.
 With an existing passfile and option `push' specified, the new password will be prepended to the original passfile instead of rewriting the whole passfile.
-Use option `copy' copy the password to the clip- board.
+Use option `copy' to copy the password to the clipboard.
 Use option `force' to disable user interaction.

      show <passname> [line= | grep= | copy | force]...
            Descrypt the passfile named <passname> from the password store and show the first line of the contents.
 You can specify a line number in option `line' to show another line.
 You can also filter the whole contents with a grep(1) pattern specified in option `grep'.
            Option `grep' overrides option `line'.
-Use option `copy' copy the password to the clipboard.
+Use option `copy' to copy the password to the clipboard.
 Use option `force' to disable user interaction.

      edit <passname> [key= | push | show | copy | force]...